 In 2011, Thomas returned to JADE development with renewed vigor and determination, and just in time for his birthday in July, he managed to release the first barebones playable version of the game in version 0.1.0.
 At the start of 2012, Thomas decided to rename JADE to ADOM II, relegating the JADE name to referring strictly to the underlying engine powering the game.
 Thomas has said that he is working hard to maintain a "release early, release often" philosophy in making ADOM II, which is intended to result in major new releases every couple of months.

-Throughout ADOM II's (and JADE's) long development, Thomas has openly discussed the game's development on his blog with the dedicated ADOM fan community.
+Throughout ADOM II's (and JADE's) long development, Thomas has openly discussed the game's development on his blog with the ADOM fan community.
 Although Thomas has always retained ultimate creative control over the design development of the game, community input has informed many facets of the game, including technical features, audio/visual presentation, game balance/design, quest fiction, and more.
 Fan contributions will even provide the game's logo design and all of its music.